Japan's Far North 5 Day Hiking Tour

 The imposing peak stands at 1721m and is listed as one of Japan's 100 Famous Mountains.

-Savour the Northern Islands’ seafood-oriented cuisine
+Savour the Northern Islands’ seafood-oriented gastronomy.

 The waters around the islands are teaming with seafood, from scallops to konbu kelp and you won't find it any fresher than at the restaurants in the local fishing ports.